githubtraining/reviewing-a-pull-request/course-details.md

 ## Audience

-New developers, new GitHub users, users new to Git, students, managers, teams
+Developers, new GitHub users, users new to Git, students, managers, teams